ericyd/loop-supreme/roadmap.md

 - [x] show alert to user if latency cannot be detected due to their environment
 - [ ] show alert if track latency cannot be detected, or if it seems wildly out of the norm (~100ms +/ 20ms ???).
 Consider adding a "custom latency" input option???
 - [x] remove useInterval hook (not used)
+- [ ] investigate network calls to workers.
+Is this expected?
+It looks like the actual worker is being re-downloaded too frequently.
+Should these be in useMemo instead of useRef?